 The European Union and Mercosur – Argentina, Brazil, Paraguay and Uruguay – have finalised an association agreement, including a trade deal, that could bring substantial economic, political and environmental gains to both sides.
 It is essential to deepen that relationship in a time of geopolitical turbulence – not least in the broader context of growing superpower tensions.

-The new EU-Mercosur project will establish a comprehensive program for advancing relations between the EU and the Mercosur.
-We will engage with experts and officials to foster facts-based discussions and communications around the reasons to ratify this trade agreement and deepen economic relations between the two partners.
-The topics will focus on areas of economic development, environment, digital integration and will anchor them in economic and political analyses and informed views about recent advancements in both regions.
+The new EU-Mercosur project will establish a comprehensive program for advancing a more fact-based debate that engages Mercosur actors to join what is currently a largely Euro-centric discussion.
+We will engage with experts and officials to foster debate on how the ratification of this trade agreement presents opportunities for supply chain resilience through diversification and could provide opportunities to tackle common challenges, including climate change.
+We will focus on areas of economic development, environment, digital integration and will anchor them in economic and political analyses and informed views about recent advancements in both regions.

-The project will be led by Emily Rees, a Senior Fellow at ECIPE.
+The project will be directed by Emily Rees, a Senior Fellow at ECIPE.

 ECIPE would like to thank Bayer for providing additional financial support for this project.